Joseph Maroon, MD, FACS

 Dr. Maroon is a practicing board-certified neurosurgeon in the Pittsburgh area and team neurosurgeon for the Pittsburgh Steelers.
 He is regarded as a premier specialist in the surgical treatment of injuries and diseases of the brain and spine using specialized microscopic and minimally invasive techniques.

-Families can find comfort and peace of mind knowing that St. Barnabas Health System offers a secure memory care unit designed to create a supportive environment for individuals living with all forms of dementia and Alzheimer’s.
+Families can find comfort and peace of mind knowing that St. Barnabas Health System offers a secure memory care unit designed to create a supportive environment for individuals living with all forms of dementia, including Alzheimer’s Disease.

 Top-Quality Memory Care

 The Memory Care Team at St. Barnabas provides expert clinical care for residents with all forms of dementia and is led by a physician medical director, a full-time registered nurse and a licensed nursing team.
 Our team also includes professionals with Certifications from The Alzheimer's Association.

 Team members are specially trained to understand, communicate and interact with memory-impaired individuals.
 They deliver care with exceptional patience, compassion and skill, within a soothing home-like setting.

 A Memory Care Specialist engages several residents in a group activity